2015 Formula One World Championship

-Lewis Hamilton successfully defended his title after winning the United States Grand Prix.
+Lewis Hamilton won his third of eventual seven world titles after successfully defending his title after winning the United States Grand Prix.

 Nico Rosberg, Hamilton's teammate, finished runner up for Mercedes, 59 points behind Hamilton.

-Sebastian Vettel (pictured celebrating his victory in Malaysia) finished 3rd in his first year with Ferrari.
+Four-time Champion Sebastian Vettel (pictured celebrating his victory in Malaysia) finished 3rd in his first year with Ferrari.

 Mercedes won their second consecutive World Constructors' Championship at the Russian Grand Prix with the F1 W06 Hybrid.

 Scuderia Ferrari finished second in the World Constructors' Championship.

 Williams Racing was third in the World Constructors' Championship.

 The 2015 FIA Formula One World Championship was a motor racing championship for Formula One cars.
 It was the 66th Formula One World Championship recognised by the sport's governing body, the Fédération Internationale de l'Automobile (FIA), as the highest class of competition for open-wheel racing cars.
 Twenty-two drivers representing 10 teams contested 19 Grands Prix, starting in Australia on 15 March and ending in Abu Dhabi on 29 November as they competed for the World Drivers' and World Constructors' championships.

 Lewis Hamilton was the defending Drivers' Champion after securing his second title at the 2014 Abu Dhabi Grand Prix.
 His team, Mercedes, began the season as the defending Constructors' Champion, having clinched its first championship title at the 2014 Russian Grand Prix.